 Camping and Lodging

 There are four developed campgrounds in the Redwood National Park area, three of which are in the forest and one along the coast: Jedediah Smith, Mill Creek, Elk Prairie, and Gold Bluffs Beach.
 Although camping here is a great experience, you'll pay for the privilege, with fees running $35 a night per vehicle as of May 2018.
 There are no day-use-only fees anywhere in the park except for the Gold Bluffs Beach section of Prairie Creek Redwoods State Park, which charges and $8 entrance fee.
 The parks are operated through the state park system.

 Backcountry camping is a popular and rewarding way to see the area, but it does require some arrangements in advance.
 A permit is required to use any of the eight backcountry sites, but it is free.
 You'll be expected to leave every site the way you found it (or better).
-Pay attention to online warnings that might change your backcountry plans.
-Sometimes, rock slides or fires can cut off roads and trails you would use to access this type of site.
-These alerts typically appear at the top of the home page.

-Unlike many national parks, Redwood National Park does not offer any lodges onsite.
-The nearest hotels are off the park property in Crescent City, Eureka, Klamath, and Orick. .
+Unlike many national parks, Redwood National Park does not offer any lodges within the park.
+The nearest hotels are off the park property in Crescent City, Eureka, Klamath, and Orick.

 Top Free Attractions in the Park